-Consistent and collaborative review and analysis of data with associated action based on findings must take place across multiple levels of the system in order to continuously improve quality.
+Consistent and collaborative review and analysis of data with associated action based on findings must take place across multiple levels of the system in order to improve quality continuously.
 This section outlines the expectations for a regular cadence of Quality Committee reviews and action based on the data and reports described above.